Skip to main content

 Overview

-UTXO creation and claiming operations require client-side generation of Groth16 zero-knowledge proofs.
-The SDK does not bundle a prover - you provide one as a dependency injection.
-The recommended way to get started is with @umbra-privacy/web-zk-prover, which wraps snarkjs and handles proving key loading for you.
-For custom environments, you can implement the prover interfaces directly.
+Stealth Pool Note creation and burning require client-side generation of Groth16 zero-knowledge proofs.
+The SDK does not bundle a default prover — you provide one as a dependency injection.
+The prover ships inside @umbra-privacy/sdk/zk-prover.
+The standalone @umbra-privacy/web-zk-prover package has been deleted.
+All factories listed below wrap snarkjs and handle proving-key loading from Umbra’s CDN by default.

 import {

 // 1.
-Create the provers you need (uses CDN asset provider by default)
+Create the provers (uses CDN asset provider by default).

 { client },